samsuh/2025-learnings/README.md

 Let's get the basic stuff done, then let user behavior and user research drive improvements. get basic simple tasks implemented first.

 6/15 - Goal is to implement Project and Task next.

+6/16 - Look into Drag and Drop functionality.
+Leading library is https://docs.dndkit.com/